 What GPA do you need to get into University of Minnesota Morris?

 Applicants require very good grades in high school to get into University of Minnesota-Morris.
 The average high school GPA of the admitted freshman class at University of Minnesota Morris was 3.62 on the 4.0 scale indicating that primarily B+ students are accepted and ultimately attend.
 The school ranks #7 in Minnesota for highest average GPA.
 If your high school GPA meets these requirements, there is a good chance you will be accepted as University of Minnesota-Morris accepts 57% of students who apply.

 59% of University of Minnesota Morris freshman were in the top twenty five percent of their high school graduating class.

 |Top 10% of class||31%|

 |Bottom 50% of class||8%|

 |Bottom 25% of class||0%|

-What are the requirements for admission to University of Minnesota Morris and what considerations affect admission decisions?
+What are the requirements for admission to University of Minnesota Morris and what student information is used for admission decisions?

 |High School GPA||Required|

 |High School Class Rank||Required|